-Yet another Chicago-based pinball company, Stern Electronics, enters the arcade videogame scene with a vengeance with 1980’s Berzerk, an early entry in the maze game genre.
-Stern is founded by Gary Stern, who forms the company out of the ashes of Chicago Coin, a pinball and arcade amusement company started in 1932 and eventually entering bankruptcy in 1977.
-Employee Alan McNeil has just finished work on pinball game Meteor, a tie-in game with the 1979 special-effects extravaganza movie of the same name by American International Pictures.
-Stern brass then decide he and his team are ready to take on the video game market.
+Yet another Chicago-based pinball company, Stern Electronics enters the arcade videogame scene in 1980 with a creative spin on Space Invaders called, not-so-creatively, Astro Invader.
+Their sophomore effort storms the industry with a vengeance the same year, titled Berzerk.
+Stern is founded by Sam Stern, who forms the company out of the ashes of Chicago Coin, a pinball and arcade amusement company started in 1932 and eventually entering bankruptcy in 1977.
+Stern employee Alan McNeil has just finished work assisting on pinball game Meteor, a tie-in game with the 1979 special-effects extravaganza movie of the same name by American International Pictures.
+With its success, Stern brass then decide McNeil is ready to take on the video game market.
 Working at Stern subsidiary Universal Research Laboratories in the suburbs of Chicago, McNeil has an idea for a game based on a dream he has had of playing a B&W robot game, as well as reminisces of the classic BASIC game Robots (aka Daleks in the UK, from the salt-shaker shaped villains in their popular SF TV series Doctor Who).
-McNeil also draws inspiration for the game from Fred Saberhagen’s Berzerker series of SF novels about a race of murderous robots built by ancient beings, designed to destroy all life, and the band of Earth descendants who battle them.
-While games like Atari’s Indy 800 and Namco’s Galaxian have ushered in colour graphics, Stern amazingly sees colour as a fad and Berzerk’s video hardware initially matches McNeil’s black and white dream.
+McNeil also draws inspiration for the game from Fred Saberhagen’s Berserker series of SF novels about a race of murderous robots built by ancient beings, designed to destroy all life, and the band of Earth descendants who battle them.
+While games like Atari’s Indy 800 and Namco’s Galaxian have ushered in colour graphics, Stern amazingly sees colour as a fad and Berzerk‘s video hardware initially matches McNeil’s black and white dream.
 But as more colour games start hitting the market, the system is quickly retooled to follow suit.

 Intruder alert!
 Intruder alert!

-In the game the player guides the onscreen runner through a series of mazes while avoiding the indigenous population…up to 11 robots each screen, spewing laser death.
-The humanoid must make his way past his adversaries to the exits at the top and sides of each screen, armed with only his own laser gun and his intelligence.
+In the game the player guides the onscreen runner through a maze of up to 64,000 randomly created rooms (if they can last long enough to see them all) while avoiding the indigenous population…up to 11 robots each screen, spewing laser death.
+The humanoid must make his way past his adversaries to the exits at the top and sides of each screen, armed with only his own laser gun, his intelligence and an 8-way photo-optical joystick.
 The robots, however, are as dumb as posts…they often get in the way of each other’s shots or bump into one another, all such actions causing quick disintegration.
 Also for the player to avoid are the electrically charged walls, which spell destruction for all who touch them.
 And added to the mix is Evil Otto, pure malevolence in the form of a smiling, bouncing ball, used by McNeil in lieu of a forced time-limit to keep players from loitering in a room after the robots have been eliminated.
 He gets the name from Dave Otto, a sadistic security chief who had terrorized the Berzerk creator during his tenure at game maker Dave Nutting Associates, by locking McNeil and his fellow employees out of the building to enforce a noon-hour lunch, as well as piping “beautiful” music into every room.
 As the game progresses the robots get faster and Otto makes his appearance sooner.
+If the player is able to get one of the top five high scores, in a video game first it will be immortalized by a battery backup system that preserves them even if power to the cabinet is unplugged.
 Along with some impressive character animations on the running humanoid and the shifty-eyed robots, Berzerk features groundbreaking speech synthesis, in the form of a National Speech microchip.
-16 words are mixed up into a pool for the phrases, such as “Intruder Alert!
+A 30-word vocabulary is used for the phrases, such as “Intruder Alert!
 Intruder Alert!”, “Chicken, fight like a robot!”, “Destroy the humanoid”,”The humanoid must not escape”, and the famous attract mode accusation “Coins detected in pocket!”.
 It isn’t a massive vocabulary, but with the cost of digitization at $1000 a word it’s the best the company can afford.

 During the test-market phase at a Chicago singles bar, Berzerk proves to be a major attraction indeed.
-Upon release in 1980, the game goes on to become the biggest arcade hit for Stern, selling upwards of 50,000 units.
+After causing show buzz with its premiere at the October 1980 AMOA in Chicago, the release of Berzerk soon after has it go on to become the biggest arcade hit for Stern, selling upwards of 50,000 units.
 A new building and three shifts are required to keep up with demand as 300 units are produced a day.
-This in spite of a dodgy optical joystick with the game that has to eventually be replaced by a Wico stick.
+This in spite of the dodgy optical joystick with the game that has to eventually be replaced by a Wico stick.

 Destroy the Humanoid!